 3. Then review the Degree Requirements, which you can find by clicking on Return to Main Page in the left frame of this website and looking under Program Requirements.
 You may need to adjust or augment your list of courses as a function of these requirements.

 4. Then download the form I have prepared for organizing your Tentative List of Courses by clicking here.
+Use this form and not a spreadsheet.
 After you have filled it out, simply copy/paste this form into your Goal Statement.

-5. Finally, in your Goal Statement explain how these various courses fit into an integrated whole.
+5. Finally, in your Goal Statement explain, one by one, how each of the nine or more courses you have listed under Electives fits into the unified, cohesive program you have proposed.
 This is very important.
 Your Program has to make sense as a unified whole, and not be just a list of courses that interest you.
-Explain as well what you hope to accomplish in the Liberal Studies Masters Degree Program by taking these courses.
 For a model of how to do this, click here.

 I look forward to reading your Goal Statement!